Our Re-purposed Home

 Now that you have picked your tree, it’s time to play with the branches.
 If your tree is not as full as you would like, then you can add branches to it!
 Find some contrasting greens to tuck in around the branches to help make the tree look fuller.
 Make sure to spread out the branches evenly around the tree.

-I have used a lighter colored garland to tuck around my tree in the past and it gives it nice texture and dimension.
+I have used a lighter-colored garland to tuck around my tree in the past and it gives it nice texture and dimension.
 The Lvydec 2 pack below is very similar to what I used and I loved the contrast with my pine branches.

 You can use a garland to wrap around the tree or use some floral picks like the Craftmore one below.
-Just make sure to evenly spread them around the tree and make sure you buy enough to make the tree look full.
+Just make sure to spread them around the tree and make sure you buy enough to make the tree look full.
 I use 6-4′ garlands for my 7 1/2′ tree.

-Take your homes décor into consideration
+Take your home décor into consideration

 Another thing you want to keep into consideration while deciding how to decorate your Christmas tree is the style of your home’s décor.
 If you typically decorate in a contemporary style, then you will want your tree to be contemporary.
 If you decorate in a farmhouse style then your tree should be more of a heirloom, traditional style.
 Here are some examples of different styles below.